hasderhi/Bewertungsbogen3/README.md

 This software is released under the MIT-License.

-Copyright (c) 2024 Tobias Kisling "Annabeth" "hasderhi"
+Copyright (c) 2024 Annabeth Kisling "Tobias" "hasderhi"

 # tk_dev - Software with passion!